-- 51. The Applicants purchased the property in December 2015 with the knowledge that the property contained no formal road access.
-The City has been working closely with the Applicants and State Government Departments in order to gain a suitable outcome. - 52.
-It is proposed that the Applicants will be required to pay all costs of the proposal up to a maximum of \$6,000, given that the proposal only serves to benefit their property, being Lot 830. - 53.
-Section 58(3) of the Land Administration Act requires that a proposed road closure be advertised in a local paper for a minimum of 35 days. - 54.
+57. The Applicants purchased the property in December 2015 with the knowledge that the property contained no formal road access.
+The City has been working closely with the Applicants and State Government Departments in order to gain a suitable outcome.

+- 58. It is proposed that the Applicants will be required to pay all costs of the proposal up to a maximum of \$6,000, given that the proposal only serves to benefit their property, being Lot 830. - 59.
+Section 58(3) of the Land Administration Act requires that a proposed road closure be advertised in a local paper for a minimum of 35 days. - 60.
 The Land Administration Act does not prescribe the manner in which a proposed road dedication must be advertised.
-However, the Department of Planning, Land & Heritage's Table D provides that a local government must undertake a consultation process in respect of a road dedication. - 55.
-It is recommended that Council support the initiation of the advertising and consultation process for the proposed road closure and road dedication. - As the construction of the road is not in the wider public interest and will only benefit one landholder, and the subdivision was created without any formal road access, it is not considered to be in the ratepayers' interest to incur a future financial liability for road construction. - 57.
-Given that the road construction costs are in the vicinity of \$250,000, it is recommended that the Applicants be required to enter into a legal agreement with the City (supported by a caveat) acknowledging that the road is unconstructed and that the City has no obligation to construct the road.
-A caveat must be lodged on the certificate of title to Lot 830 to ensure that not only the Applicants, but also future owners of Lot 830, are barred from requesting the City to construct the road. - The Applicants have raised the possibility of dedicating a smaller area of land to reduce road construction costs.
+However, the Department of Planning, Land & Heritage's Table D provides that a local government must undertake a consultation process in respect of a road dedication. - 61.
+It is recommended that Council support the initiation of the advertising and consultation process for the proposed road closure and road dedication. - 62.
+As the construction of the road is not in the wider public interest and will only benefit one landholder, and the subdivision was created without any formal road access, it is not considered to be in the ratepayers' interest to incur a future financial liability for road construction. - 63.
+The Notification as recommended in this report, is a mechanism of Section 70A of the Transfer of Land Act 1893 (WA) (TLA) that could potentially achieve Council's goals without being in any way as onerous to the Applicant. - 64.
+The Applicants have raised the possibility of dedicating a smaller area of land to reduce road construction costs.
 It is noted that DBCA's preference is for the dedicated road to run along the whole southern boundary of Lot 830 for firebreak purposes.